zm1990s/dify-docs/en/getting-started/install-self-hosted/environments.md

   The environment where Pinecone is located, such as: `us-east4-gcp`

-- MILVUS_HOST
+- MILVUS_URI

-  Milvus host configuration.
+  Milvus uri configuration. e.g.http://localhost:19530.
+For Zilliz Cloud, adjust the uri and token to the [Public Endpoint and Api key](https://docs.zilliz.com/docs/on-zilliz-cloud-console#free-cluster-details).

-- MILVUS_PORT
+- MILVUS_TOKEN

-  Milvus port configuration.
+  Milvus token configuration, default is empty.

 - MILVUS_USER